triestpa/You-Should-Learn-Regex/README.md

 We could use the above regular expression with a replacement pattern - `$3$2$1$2$4` or `\3\2\1\2\4`.

-Let's break the capture groups down.
+Let's break our capture groups down.
-$1 - First capture group: the day digits.
+- $1 - First capture group: the day digits.
-$2 - Second capture group: the divider.
+- $2 - Second capture group: the divider.
-$3 - Third capture group: the month digits.
+- $3 - Third capture group: the month digits.
-$4 - Fourth capture group: the year.
+- $4 - Fourth capture group: the year digits.

-In essence, this replacement pattern will simply swap the month and day content in the expression.
+Our replacement pattern (`\3\2\1\2\4`) will simply swap the month and day content in the expression.

 #### Javascript